-Progress notes can be used to share information between carers, families and coordinators (including team leaders and managers) so that all interested parties can keep abreast of changes in patient status, routines and needs.
+Progress notes can be used to share information between carers, families and coordinators (including team leaders and managers).
+This allows all interested parties to stay abreast of changes in patient status, routines and needs.

 Here are some simple examples that demonstrate how sharing information recorded during care visits can be helpful:

 A carer working with a patient in the morning records in a progress note that the patient has not eaten their breakfast.
-The carer coming on shift with the same patient in the afternoon has access to that information, and can make absolutely sure that the patient eats lunch.
+The carer coming on shift with the same patient in the afternoon has access to that information and can make sure that the patient eats lunch.

 How to write Progress Notes